 THE CUTLER ALBUMS

 A number of references are made to ‘the cutler albums’ in our articles.
-These albums, 7 in total, were completed over a number of years by Fred and John Cutler and Jack Headland.
-Photographs, newspaper cuttings, programmes and much, much more has been carefully inserted into these albums and have provided an excellent source of information for local historians in the village.
+These albums, 7 in total, were completed over a number of years by Fred Cutler, assisted by Ken Wilson and others.
+It all began with Fred recording the Radcliffe Bowls Club’s activities and word soon spread in the village what he was doing.
+Photographs would be loaned to him for copying and some were donated.
+Ken Wilson recalls many a journey into Nottingham to collect motor parts that had to be diverted to a photography shop to get pictures developed or copied.
+So began this incredible Local History Archive.
+It not only includes photographs, newspaper cuttings, programmes but much, much more carefully inserted into the albums and they provide an excellent source of information for local historians in the village.
 Without them the books published by the local history society would not have been as informative as they are.

-Fred and John were sons of William Percy Cutler and Kathleen Mary Parr who lived at Barrow House, Main Road.
+Fred and his brother John were sons of William Percy Cutler and Kathleen Mary Parr who lived at Barrow House, Main Road,

 William Percy Cutler during WW1